avengers-p7/Avengers_P7_Documents/Application_CI/Design/04- Python CI Checks/Static code analysis(Python CI Checks).md

 # Proof of Concept

 > [!NOTE]
-> POC for Python Static Code Analysis is prepared in different doc,if you want to see the Static Analysis of go use this link [Python Static Code POC](https://github.com/avengers-p7/Documentation/blob/main/Application_CI/Design/04-%20Python%20CI%20Checks/Python%20Static%20Code%20POC%20.md)
+> POC for Python Static Code Analysis is prepared in different doc,if you want to see the Static Analysis of Python please use this link [Python Static Code POC](https://github.com/avengers-p7/Documentation/blob/main/Application_CI/Design/04-%20Python%20CI%20Checks/Python%20Static%20Code%20POC%20.md)
 ***

 # Best Practices